 Before I say anything else: welcome!
 Philadelphia is a city I am pretty much obsessed with in every way possible (except this one).
 If the journey of moving to a new city seems overwhelming to you, you are not alone.
 Since I’ve started blogging, the question I see most frequently always has to do with moving to the city, and it is: where. do.
 I. start?
 And the answer, hopefully, is here!

 With spring right around the corner, I am getting refreshed & renewed determination for fun apartment revamps.
 I am desperately in need of a closet clean out (speaking of which, how do you all feel about a blogger “closet” sale?
 Would you come?
 Send me your thoughts please, thx.) and I have several things on my wishlist: rug(s), a bar cart, and (yes) a TV.
-So, in my never-ending quest for inspiration, here are some images I’ve been loving lately.
+So, in my never-ending quest for inspiration, looking through how to organize your room tips online, here are some images I’ve been loving lately.